 Research is how we find new, innovative ways to preserve your health and promote the health of our community.
 Trillium Health is proud to partner with many community organizations that conduct research in Rochester and the Finger Lakes.
 Check out the studies below to learn more!

 If you have questions about a particular study, please contact the organization conducting the research.
 For general questions about partnering with Trillium Health for research opportunities, please contact Shealynn Hilliard at firstname.lastname@example.org.

-If you are 18 years of age or older and live in the City of Rochester, you may be eligible to participate in this study.
+If you are 18 years or older, live primarily in New York or New Jersey, and identify as part of the LGBTQ+ community, you may be eligible to participate in this study.

 Latino/a Smokers Living With HIV Study